ttrangnguyen/ARist/PEARL-program-analysis/README.md

-# Flute - Program analysis module for PEARL
+# Flute - Program analysis module for ARist
 ## How to use the parser to generate candidate expressions
 ### Configuration
 All configuration storage is here: `flute.config.Config`